gaoyuantim/LHS-Maximin/LHS_D2TEST/README.md

     Table = filename(n,D2)

-Here, _n_ is number of points, _D2_ is the square of distance tested. _filename_ depends on which algorithme you choose.
+Here, _n_ is number of points, _D2_ is the square of distance tested. _filename_ depends on which dimension you choose.

 ## About algorithme
 This method focus on find out a group of points with a maximin square distance D2 we studied, at last we will get a result of table or nothing as D2 maybe too big.